pitymaia/angularcrumbtrail/README.md

 # Configurations

-You can use bootstrap style as a template just add the atrribute "template" on the directive with boostrap flag:
+As I say before you can use bootstrap style as a template just add the atrribute "template" on the directive with boostrap flag.
+Ifo you use bootstrap template, dont use the "separator" attribute.

     <angular-crumbtrail template="bootstrap"></angular-crumbtrail>

-If you dont use bootstrap, just custom style your breadcrumb trails.
+If you dont use bootstrap, just add a CSS page and custom style your breadcrumb trails.
 Use the class angularcrumbtrail like this:

     .angularcrumbtrail {
         background-color: white;